AminNasiri63/CottonPhenotypingPipeline/README.md

 For each image, the pipeline performs the following steps:

 1. Load RGB image
-2. Detect color checker and calibrate image colors
+2. Detect the color checker and calibrate image colors
 3. Segment leaf regions
-4. Select analysis patches
+4. Treat the entire image as a single analysis unit
 5. Compute greenness index on leaf pixels
 6. Aggregate and export results
 7. (Optional) Save visualization figures